AdyanOchirov/YC23-Nowcasting/README.md

 "individual_predictions" - Empty folder for predictions.
 Needs to be created.

-"data" - Empty folder for "train" folder with train files and "2022-test-public.hdf5" test file.
+"data" - Folder for "train" folder with train files and "2022-test-public.hdf5" test file.
 Needs to be crated.